Battle of Osawatomie: Background

 The passing of the Kansas–Nebraska Act in 1854 began the period called "Bleeding Kansas".
 Whether the new Kansas Territory would be slave or free was left up to popular sovereignty, counter to the prohibitions of the Missouri Compromise of 1820.
-An immediate rush of migrants on both sides of the issue rushed in to settle and to determine the fate of the new territory.
+Migrants on both sides of the issue immediately rushed in to settle and to determine the fate of the new territory.
 Almost immediately, tensions erupted into a full-blown border war waged mostly between civilians known as "Free-Staters", mostly from New England and other northeast states, and pro-slavery "Border ruffians" from Missouri.

 The question of whether Kansas Territory would become a slave state or a free state was far more than a question about Kansas.
 The nation's impasse over slavery grew ever more acute.
 Rather than abolishing slavery in the United States, abolitionists turned to the politically and economically easier task of preventing its spread.
 If Kansas could choose slavery, other upcoming states could too.
 If Kansas were not allowed to choose slavery, then slavery would be limited to the states where it already existed, without the possibility of expansion.
 The Slave Power states found this unacceptable: American slavery, they claimed, was kind and healthy for both the individual and the country; Northern white workers, they suggested, might want to consider voluntary enslavement.
 To accept limits on slavery's expansion meant accepting that slavery should be limited.
 For the South to accept this meant making public its venality.

 Following the 1855 arrival of the assertive abolitionist John Brown in Kansas, open conflict escalated with the Border ruffians' May 21, 1856, sacking of Lawrence, a stronghold of abolitionist sentiment.
 In retaliation, four days later, Brown and his followers committed what became known as the Pottawatomie massacre against five pro-slavery men.
 The Battle of Black Jack followed in early June, ending in the anti-slavery forces' favor and making Brown a threat in the eyes of the Border ruffians.
 Violence in Kansas steadily increased throughout the summer of 1856.